abatrowy/instasity-csgo-server/README.md

 -
 server is automated, it will load settings and config for every choosen gamemode with map.

+everything from the changers will be saved to mysql/database, sometimes there's a little bug with custom knifes.

 no admin interference commands required.